 If you have a little more time, take Metro 1 to Holmenkollen for what has to be the world's most beautiful ski jump, fashioned from steel.
 There's a simulator and a zipline to see what it feels like as well as a ski museum; the country is the birthplace of modern skiing.

 Oslo business hotels charged an average rate of £161.89 per niht, according to business travel agency HRG's Interim Hotel Survey.
-This was down substantially from £190.36 the previous year, the fall largely accounted for by an improvement of sterling against the Norwegian kroner.

 Since its opening in January 2013, The Thief on the islet of Tjuvholmen, has become a firm favourite with business travellers.
 The hotel, right next door to the Astrup Fearnley Museum for contemporary art, is high-tech and design-led but not clinical - the service and staff are excellent.
-Rooms from kr1,690 (£166).

 If you prefer something more traditional, The Grand Hotel, where Peace Prize laureates stay each year in the Nobel Suite, is an Oslo classic.
 The hotel is very centrally located on Karls Johan Gate.
 The rooms are traditionally designed and many of the upper classes of room are beautiful, although some could do with a refresh.
 There is a dedicated women's floor.

 When it comes to food, it has to be seafood.
 Lofoten Fiskerestaurant has a stunning location at the end of Aker Brygge.
 This does not come cheap.
 A main fish dish will cost almost 300kr, a fresh lobster even more.

 Stockfleth's at Lille Grensen is one of Oslo's oldest coffee shops and is the perfect spot for a slice of cake and some free wi-fi.